ICENI BOTANICAL ARTISTS

 Later IBA members produced 45 plant portraits of some of the rare and endangered wild flowers of the Breckland area such as Spiked speedwell (Veronica spicata), Perennial knawel (Scleranthus perennis), Breckland Thyme ( Thymus serpyllum) and Spanish catchfly ( silene otites).
 The whole display was taken on a touring exhibition to 6 locations, including the RHS in London.
 The following book “Breckland Wild Flowers – Heaths and Grasslands” was first published in 2016 and is into its third edition.

-We are a friendly group, and our aim is to promote the creation and enjoyment of botanical art and illustration of the highest standard.
+We are a friendly group, and welcome enquiries from interested artists resident in Norfolk, Suffolk and Cambridgeshire.
+Our aim is to promote and support the creation and enjoyment of botanical art and illustration of the highest standard.
 We have a simple application process, where you get a chance to tell us a bit about yourself, and we take a look at a few samples of your work.

 • The aim of the Group is to encourage and practise a high standard of botanical art and to organise an annual exhibition of members’ work.
 All members should, whenever possible, contribute to the exhibitions with new work, and be available for stewarding tasks.